tarantool/doc/doc/reference/tooling/tt_cli/start.rst

     The integrity check functionality is supported by the `Enterprise Edition <https://www.tarantool.io/compare/>`_ only.

-``tt start`` can perform initial and periodical integrity checks of applications that it starts.
-To make the integrity checks possible, you need to pack the application using ``tt pack`` with the ``--with-integrity-check`` option.
+``tt start`` can perform initial and periodical integrity checks of the environment, application, and centralized configuration.

+To enable the integrity checks of environment and application files, you need to pack the application using ``tt pack`` with the ``--with-integrity-check`` option.
 This option generates and signs checksums of executables and configuration files in the current ``tt`` environment.
 Learn more in :ref:`tt-pack-integrity-check`.

+To enable the configuration integrity check, publish the configuration to a centralized storage using ``tt cluster publish`` with the ``--with-integrity-check`` option.
+This option generates and signs configuration checksums and saves them to the storage.
+Learn more in :ref:`tt-cluster-publish-integrity`.

-To check the environment and application integrity when running the application, start it with the :ref:`global option <tt-global-options>` ``--integrity-check``.
+To perform the integrity checks when running the application, start it with the ``--integrity-check`` :ref:`global option <tt-global-options>`.
 Its argument must be a public key matching the private key that was used for generating checksums.